Muhammad Umaru Ndagi: Professional life and contributions

-Working experience
+Work experience

 Muhammad Umaru Ndagi taught for three years as a Grade II teacher at the Waziri Primary School, Agaie, Niger State (1979–1982).
 He was employed by the Federal Ministry of Education in 1985 and was posted to teach Arabic at Federal Government College, Kwali, Abuja, Nigeria where he spent 20 years (1985–2005) as a classroom teacher.
 In 2005, Ndagi joined the services of the University of Abuja, Abuja, Nigeria where he still lectures in the Department of Linguistics and African Languages.

 Between 2014 and 2016, Ndagi served as the Deputy Dean of the Faculty of Arts, University of Abuja, Abuja.
 Within the same period, he served on various university committees including the University Staff Development Committee and the University Examinations Monitoring Committee.
 He also served on the University Students Disciplinary Committee 2005–2009.
 He was at the Nigerian Educational Research and Development Council (NERDC), Abuja, Nigeria for a 12 months sabbatical leave; from May 2016 to April 2017.
 In 2018, he was appointed Deputy Dean, School of Postgraduate Studies, University of Abuja, Abuja, Nigeria.
-He is currently the Dean, Faculty of Arts, University of Abuja, Abuja, Nigeria.
+He served as the Dean, Faculty of Arts, University of Abuja, Abuja, Nigeria from 2020 to 2023.

+Prof Ndagi was appointed in February 2024 by President Bola Ahmed Tinubu to serve for a 4-year tenure as a part-time Board Member and Zonal Commissioner representing North-Central geo-political Zone at the National Hajj Commission of Nigeria (NAHCON).